 Volunteers interested in helping young Syrians on their academic path by advising them in their university applications can apply below as mentors.
 Mentors support our program in assisting mentees/students in various ways, ranging from sharing personal experiences with university applications and finding suitable universities, to assisting during the application process.

-The Fall 2019 program cycle ended in November 2019.
-The Spring 2020 is expected to open soon but we are unable to give an estimated cycle launch date at this time.
 If you would like to indicate your interest to serve as a mentor, please see here.
 Mentees can access their application here.
 Submissions will be reviewed on an ongoing basis for consideration for the Spring 2020 cycle.

 Mentees will be required to participate in a brief one-on-one interview to ensure proficiency in English.